azure-ad-b2c/samples/readme.md

 ## App migration
 - [Angular5](policies/app-migration-angular5) This guide shows how to migrate an exiting Angular SPA application to be protected with Azure AD B2C authentication.

+## Web Test
+- [SignIn Web test](policies/signin-webtest) This sample web test shows how to run tests and monitor results of B2C sign in's, using Azure Application Insights.